4: Chrysalis

 In here, the roachbot hadn’t stopped waving its antennae for a moment, squirming through the piles of bots and tubing and fried circuitry.
 It yanked at one wire beneath a pile, and it tried to pull it out, destabilizing the whole pile, bringing it down on top of itself.

 Uzi smiled at the antics.
-The thing wasn’t so bad when the wires it chewed weren’t hers.
+That thing wasn’t so bad when the wires it chewed weren’t hers, she decided.

 Uzi recalled the sound of her feet crushing the frosted earth — but this was a massive impact.